Rotary Burr Manufacturing Expert

 Oval shape rotary burr is suitable for round edge removal

-Tree with pointed end rotary burr is perfect for grinding round edge in long and narrow positions
+Tree with radius end rotary burr is perfect for grinding round edge in long and narrow positions

-Tree with radius end rotary burr is used for machining round arc contour in long and narrow places
+Tree with pointed end rotary burr is used for machining round arc contour in long and narrow places

 Flame shape rotary burr is good at round edge machining